github/docs/content/issues/quickstart.md

 ![Creating large initiative issue example](/assets/images/help/issues/quickstart-create-large-initiative-issue.png)
 ### Task list example

 You can use task lists to break larger issues down into smaller tasks and to track issues as part of a larger goal. {% if currentVersion == "free-pro-team@latest" %} Task lists have additional functionality when added to the body of an issue.
-You can see the number of tasks completed out of the total at the top of the issue, and if someone closes an issue linked in the task list, the checkbox will automatically be marked as complete.{% endif %} For more information, see "[Creating task lists](/issues/tracking-your-work-with-issues/creating-issues/about-task-lists#creating-task-lists)."
+You can see the number of tasks completed out of the total at the top of the issue, and if someone closes an issue linked in the task list, the checkbox will automatically be marked as complete.{% endif %} For more information, see "[About task lists](/issues/tracking-your-work-with-issues/creating-issues/about-task-lists)."

 Below we have added a task list to our Project Octocat issue, breaking it down into smaller issues.